Pr0fiNoob/Schedule-I-Recipe-DB/README.md

-# Schedule I Recipe DB
+# Schedule I DB

-A database for all recipes and mixtures in Schedule I. Schedule I is a game, this is **NOT** a database for actual drugs!
+A database for recipes and other stuff in Schedule I. Schedule I is a game, this is **NOT** a database for actual drugs!
 (Please don't do drugs.)

 ## Features

+- **Recipe Management:**
-- **Recipe Management**: Add, edit, delete, and view recipes with detailed information such as ingredients, instructions, effects, and notes.
+  Add, edit, delete, and view recipes with details such as ingredients, instructions, effects, and notes.

+- **Customer Management:**
+  View a scrollable, detailed list of customers, including their preferences, area, standards, and spend range.

-- **Search and Filter**: Quickly search for recipes by name or filter them based on specific effects.
+- **Search and Filter:**
+  Quickly search for recipes by name and filter them by effects using a multi-select filter.

+- **Data Integrity:**
-- **Data Integrity**: Ensures the integrity of the database by verifying recipe hashes to detect unauthorized modifications.
+  Ensures the integrity of the database by verifying recipe hashes to detect unauthorized modifications.
-- **User-Friendly Interface**: Built with a graphical user interface (GUI) using Python's `tkinter` library.

 ## How to Use